Infineon/mtb-example-btsdk-hal-low-power/README.md

    - CYW920736M2EVB-01: SWD hardware debugging requires fly-wire connections.
 The only option is using P14 for SWDCK and P15 for SWDIO.
 These route to Arduino header J2, A1 and A0.
 These can be fly-wired to Arduino header J4, D4 and D5.
 From there the signals connect to the KitProg3 SWD bridge.
 In addition, the debug macros (SETUP\_APP\_FOR\_DEBUG\_IF\_DEBUG\_ENABLED and BUSY\_WAIT\_TILL\_MANUAL\_CONTINUE\_IF\_DEBUG\_ENABLED) are placed in sparinit.c in code common to all applications for this device.
 Most applications for this device call bleprofile\_GPIOInit() in subsequent code, overwriting the SWD pin configuration.
 To use hardware debugging after the call to bleprofile\_GPIOInit(), place the debug macros in code after that call.
    - CYW943012B2EVK-01: SWD signals are shared with D4 and D5.
    - CYW920820M2EVB-01 & CYW920819M2EVB-01: The default setup uses P03 for SWDIO and P02 for SWDCK.
 Check the position of SW15 if using JLink with the DEBUG connector.
-   - CYW989820M2EVB-01: SWD hardware debugging requires fly-wire connections to use P12 for SWDIO and P14 for SWDCK.
-First set SW8 switch to position 1, and then P12 / RSVD_3 can be used for SWDIO.
-And fly-wire P14 / ARD_D8 on J3.10 to J12.4 to connect SWDCK on RSVD_4 on J12.4.
+   - CYW989820M2EVB-01: SWD hardware debugging requires a fly-wire connection to use P14 for SWDIO.
+P2 is connected directly to SWDCK / ARD_D4.
+Fly-wire P14 / ARD_D8 on J3.10 to J4.3 / ARD_D5 to connect SWDIO.

    - SWD hardware debugging is not supported on the following:
    >- CYW920721M2EVK-01
    >- CYW920835REF-RCU-01
-   >- CYW920819REF-KB-01
    >- CYW9M2BASE-43012BT
    >- CYBT-423054-EVAL
    >- CYBT-423060-EVAL